 When you create a newsletter, you are independent of other service providers and software.
 Publishers, influencers, social media platforms, and Google are much more likely to increase ad costs than an email service provider is.

 Easily linked to other online marketing channels

-Newsletters and other marketing tools such as social media can be easily and effectively combined.
-And they can reach recipients anywhere, regardless of whether they are in the office on their work computer, on the sofa at home on a tablet, or on the go on their smartphone, emails can be opened and read anywhere.
+Newsletters and other marketing tools like social media can be easily and effectively combined.
+And they can reach recipients anywhere, regardless of whether they are in the office on their work computer, on the sofa at home on a tablet, or on the go on their smartphone.
+Emails can be opened and read anywhere.

-Where there’s yin, there is yan.
+Where there’s yin, there is yang.
 Or in other words, where there is light, there is also darkness.
-Even if email newsletters provide many benefits, they also have a few shortcomings.
+While email newsletters provide many benefits, there are also a couple of cons to consider.

-Unlike with analog advertising media like brochures, flyers, magazines, etc. there is no haptic experience with email newsletters.
-For instance, a desk calendar is visibly looked at all year round.
-Emails, on the other hand, do not have a physical presence.
-This makes them less durable, but also less annoying to sort and organize. 😉
+Unlike analog advertising media like brochures, flyers, magazines, etc., there is no haptic experience with email newsletters.
+For instance, a desk calendar is visible all year round.
+Emails, on the other hand, are intangible.

-The fact that emails tend to be deleted more quickly and less intensively read than other media cannot be denied.
-There are many reasons for this: a full inbox, unappealing subject lines, content that is not relevant, etc.
+Let’s be honest: emails tend to be deleted quicker and are more likely to be skimmed through than other media.
+There are many reasons for this: a full inbox, unappealing subject lines, irrelevant content, etc.

-Although these inhibiting elements can be minimized, except for the first one, a 100% interaction rate can never be guaranteed.
-This is true not only for newsletters. but for all marketing tools.
+Although we can optimize our messages to prevent this, a 100% interaction rate can never be guaranteed.
+This is true not only for newsletters, but for all marketing tools.

-However, if we weigh up the benefits and drawbacks of newsletters, it quickly becomes clear that the benefits by far outweigh the drawbacks.
+However, if we weigh up the benefits and drawbacks of newsletters, it quickly becomes clear that the pros by far outweigh the cons.